-In the Group and Company, no new derivatives were entered during the year, neither were any derivatives closed out during the year.
+Other than referred to in the table above, the Group entered no new derivatives during the year, neither were any swaps closed out during the year.

 Whilst all derivatives are net-settled, no balances meet the offsetting criteria in IAS 32 paragraph 42 and all are, therefore, shown gross.